ffedox/alicefedotova/content/authors/admin/_index.md

 ## About Me

 Hi, I'm Alice!
-I'm an independent researcher and freelance consultant specializing in Natural Language Processing.
+I'm an independent researcher and a freelance consultant specializing in Natural Language Processing.
 Previously, I was a Research Fellow at the [University of Bologna](https://www.unibo.it/it), where I worked on Automatic Speech Recognition and multimodal Transformers.
 My research interests include Information Extraction, Language Resource Creation, and Multimodality.
 I'm also a proud member of [AILC](https://www.ai-lc.it/en/), the Italian Association of Computational Linguistics.